Home » Blog » Technology » Email Spoofing, Inspection, and Protection Against It!

 How to Inspect a Spoofed Email?

 Fake email reflects a particular behavior that normal messages don’t.
-Here are some of the ways that can help to identify if an email is legitimate or it is an address spoofing by spammers:
+Here are some of the ways that can help to identify if an email is legitimate or if it is an address spoofing by spammers:

-• Check the Link in the Mails If an email contains a link to another website, just hover your mouse on the link and you will see the destination where the link would be directed to.
+• Check the Link in the Mails: If an email contains a link to another website, just hover your mouse over the link and you will see the destination where the link would be directed to.
 If it is to a legitimate site, it would be a normal link like “https://amazon.com” but if it is a spoofed website, it will seem like “slp.clickr***#apsr###sin::us”.
-Also, if a site is prompting you for confidential details, check out HTTP connection with SSL which can be verified with a lock icon before “https” in the link.
+Also, if a site is prompting you for confidential details, check out an HTTP connection with SSL which can be verified with a lock icon before “https” in the link.

 Measures to Address Spoofing

-Sender Framework Policy (SPF) is an anti-spam technique where a fake email is identified against are forging (changes in header components).
+Sender Framework Policy (SPF) is an anti-spam technique where a fake email is identified against forging (changes in header components).
 Nowadays, most of the abusive messages use a fake sender address.
 This not only diminishes the reputation of the victim whose address is used as the sender but also wastes his time from getting the IP from the blacklist.